Wyatth7/Enigma.Cli/README.md

 ## Using shorthand arguments

-In order to use shorthand variants of arguments and not conflict with .NET Core arguments, you will need to use uppercase characters instead of lowercase characters.
+In order to use shorthand variants of arguments and not conflict with .NET Core arguments, you will need to

+1. Navigate to one level above the Enigma.Cli project.
+2. Use commands similar to the following

-`dotnet run <encrypt | decrypt> -F=/path/to/directory -R`
+`dotnet run --project Enigma.Cli -- <encrypt | decrypt> -f=/path/to/directory -r`